NexusMutual/docs/docs/governance/dao.md

 #### Team members

 **Head of Community (FT)**.
 BraveNewDeFi serves as team lead and has worked for the DAO since 2021.
-In that time, he has updated and maintained the V1 documentation, developed the mutual's DAO working group model, launched the first DAO team, and standardized the claims process to reduce friction for those submitting claims.
+In that time, he has updated and maintained the V1 documentation, developed the Mutual's DAO working group model, launched the first DAO team, and standardized the claims process to reduce friction for those submitting claims.
 He works with the Community Manager to provide support to members, create and distribute informative/educational content, and works to update and engage with members.

 **Community Manager (PT)**.
 Sem provides support to members on Discord and LinkedIn, answering questions and helping members troubleshoot issues.
 She also writes the weekly newsletter, conducts research, distributes content across social channels, and compiles weekly reports.